This trope will mostly happen in comedies to male characters (sometimes to females as well), or when serious moments need to be lightened up a bit.

 Randy: Well, you gotta make a fly joke.

 - Referenced in another episode, when Randy worries that he's The Unfavorite since Brad and Tim share interests in things like sports and tools.
-Tim assures him they're Not So Different and have similar personalities, with the example that if either one is caught with a fly down, they're not going to miss a chance to make a quip about it.
+Tim assures him they're not that different and have similar personalities, with the example that if either one is caught with a fly down, they're not going to miss a chance to make a quip about it.

 Tim: That's right, you gotta make a fly joke!
 "Hey, buddy, you know your fly's down?"